Sea change: global freight sails out of the digital dark ages

 Integration with transportation management systems has also been key for Loadsmart, a U.S. digital truck brokerage and Ofload, an Australian equivalent.

-When U.S. customers, which include Home Depot, Coca-Cola and Kraft Heinz, book an order on their own transportation management systems, rather than having to reach out to a truck broker, they get an instant guaranteed quote from Loadsmart.
+When U.S. customers, which include Home Depot(HD.N), Coca-Cola (KO.N) and Kraft Heinz (KHC.O), book an order on their own transportation management systems, rather than having to reach out to a truck broker, they get an instant guaranteed quote from Loadsmart.

 Loadsmart has raised $150 million from investors and saw its revenue jump 208% in the fourth quarter of 2020.